-You can find these Northern Diamond-backed Watersnakes basking on logs and even branches hanging over the water at this refuge.
-If you try to approach one, it will drop into the water and swim away.
+Northern Diamond-backed Watersnakes can often be found basking on logs or branches hanging over the water at the refuge.
+However, they are known to quickly drop into the water and swim away if approached by humans.

-My Canon EOS 7D Mark II with a Canon EF 100-400 mm f/4.5-5.6L IS II lens was on a bean bag draped over the open window of my pickup.
+To take the photo, I used my Canon EOS 7D Mark II camera equipped with a Canon EF 100-400 mm f/4.5-5.6L IS II lens.
+The camera was stabilized on a bean bag draped over the open window of my pickup truck.

 - AV Mode